 Online payment methods that don’t require divulging credit card information are becoming increasingly popular.
 Money transfers and online payment services are becoming the norm as people grow reluctant to expose banking account information.
 For companies without an integrated CRM for eCommerce system, these alternate payment methods carry a hefty price tag both regarding fees and the time spent processing.
 (To read more on eCommerce click here)

-Research indicates that the cost of labor through a non-integrated system can range from R60 to R220 per order, which seriously impacts a company’s bottom line—even those who function solely in the eCommerce industry.
+Research indicates that the cost of labour through a non-integrated system can range from R60 to R220 per order.
+Which seriously impacts a company’s bottom line—even those who function solely in the eCommerce industry.
 By contrast, businesses with a fully integrated CRM system can enjoy a fee of less than R14 per transaction.

 This article was originally published at Tenfold.
 Used with permission.